 Table 1: Different particle size distributions used to test the sensitivity of the aerosol retrieval.

+Figure 0: Absolute percent change in linear polarization between a sample atmosphere that contains aerosol and one that does not.

 Figure 1: The two aerosol profiles used in this study.
 The blue is a background aerosol extinction levels, and the red curve is a representative aerosol profile after the Nabro eruption.